-Dr. Warren, the Vice-Chancellor of Oxford University, at the last annual meeting made the following striking remarks :--- " If there is one thing about which I have been persistently keen all through my academic career, it has been the desire to introduce science into the regular and compulsory curriculum of Oxford, to ensure that everyone who takes the ordinary degree should at least know what science and the scientific attitude of mind are like.
-I hope I shall see this accomplished before my own active career closes."
+Dr. Warren, the Vice-Chancellor of Oxford University, at the last annual meeting made the following striking remarks :- "If there is one thing about which I have been persistently keen all through my academic career, it has been the desire to introduce science into the regular and compulsory curriculum of Oxford, to ensure that everyone who takes the ordinary degree should at least know what science and the scientific attitude of mind are like.
+I hope I shall see this accomplished before my own active career

-Following this, Sir William Anson, the representative branch of science and some knowledge of scientific method."
+Following this, Sir William Anson, the representative in Parliament of the same University, has recently said:- "No boy should leave school without the rudiments of one branch of science and some knowledge of scientific method."